wilsonliaows/docs/connectors/oracle/stored-procedure.md

 # Oracle - Execute stored procedure action

 ## Execute stored procedure
-This action lets you executed any stored procedure or functions saved in your database instance.
+This action lets you execute any stored procedure or functions saved in your database instance.
 To use this action, your Oracle connection must be established using an [On-premise agent](/on-prem.md).
 Stored procedures from packages are not supported in this action.

 ![Execute stored procedure rows action](/assets/images/oracle/stored-procedure.png) *Execute stored procedure rows action*